carbon-language/carbon-lang/docs/design/generics/generic-to-template.md

 Cons:

--   Generics can fail to use template specializations intended for the actual type used with the generic.
+-   Generics will not use template specializations intended for the actual type used with the generic.
 This may cause surprising semantic issues where the primary template is not valid for the specific type (for which a specialization is defined), memory layout issues where the specialization of